1811 German Coast uprising

-The 1811 German Coast uprising was a revolt of slaves in parts of the Territory of Orleans on January 8–10, 1811.
-The uprising occurred on the east bank of the Mississippi River in what is now St. John the Baptist, St. Charles and Jefferson Parishes, Louisiana.
-The slave insurgency was the largest in U.S. history, but the rebels killed only two white men.
-Confrontations with militia, combined with post-trial executions, resulted in the deaths of 95 slaves.
+The 1811 German Coast uprising was a slave rebellion which occurred in the Territory of Orleans from January 8–10, 1811.
+It occurred on the east bank of the Mississippi River in the modern-day Louisiana parishes of St. John the Baptist, St. Charles and Jefferson.
+The rebellion was the largest of its kind in the history of the United States, but the rebels only killed two white men.
+Confrontations with U.S. military personnel and local militiamen who were sent to suppress the rebellion, combined with post-trial executions, resulted in the deaths of 95 rebels.